artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 "command" scripts, and passed as positional arguments to "pythonScript" and "asIs" scripts.

-Information on writing a new Extraction command can be found in the Administrator manual.
+Information on writing a new Extraction command can be found in the :ref:`FPR Administrators manual <fpr:index>`.

 Normalization
 """""""""""""

+Normalization rules determine how Archivematica will handle the creation of access and preservation copies during the Ingest of packages.
+Normalization commands take those rules and express them as actions that Archivematica will perform with one of its integrated tools.

+Information on writing a new Normalization command can be found in the :ref:`FPR Administrators manual <fpr:index>`.

 Transcription
 """""""""""""